Solving quantum rotor model with different Monte Carlo techniques: Algorithm

 Hybrid Monte Carlo + Fourier Acceleration (FA) is designed to conquer the critical slowing down in the HM scheme.
 It was firstly proposed to be combined with another molecular dynamic method -- Langevin equation and here we use it in the HM~\cite{Davies1986,Batrouni1985}.

-The analysis of FA~\cite{Batrouni2019} reveals that the critical slowing down comes from the fact that in the internal dynamics of Monte Carlo, at the critical point, there exists long wave length mode which takes longer time to evolve and short wave length mode which takes shorter time to evolve.
+The analysis of FA~\cite{Batrouni2019} reveals that the critical slowing down comes from the fact that in the internal dynamics of Monte Carlo, i.e., at the critical point, long(short) wave length mode which takes longer(shorter) time to evolve.
 And typical update schemes do not respect such fact and use the same time step to evolve both modes, which are consequently ended with long autocorrelation time of the Monte Carlo dynamics.
 To avoid this problem, one can add different footstep to different modes to make them evolve at the same speeds, i.e., evolve according to the internal dispersion relation of the Hamiltonian.
-In this way, the autocorrelation time at the critical point can be reduced as we are now updating the configuration with the intrinsic dynamics of the Hamiltonian.
+In this way, the autocorrelation time at the critical point can be reduced, as we are now updating the configuration with the intrinsic dynamics of the Hamiltonian.